 It takes approximately nine months for banana plants to mature, grow leaves, flower and produce fruit.
 Once completed the parent plant dies back and baby plants (a.k.a. suckers or pups) take its place.

 It’s important to understand that in non-tropical settings your banana plants will not produce fruit.
 Still the large, lush leaves are attractive as are the flowers.
-If your plant does produce fruit, don’t be surprised if the fruit is of only ornamental (as opposed to edible) value.
+If your plant does produce bananas, don’t be surprised if the fruit is of only ornamental (as opposed to edible) value.

 Just as with other rhizomes, you should divide your banana plants from time-to-time to prevent overcrowding.
 Separate them annually if you wish.
 If you are not that industrious, once every three years will do.
 Division is the best and most efficient means of propagating banana plants.